FROM ABOUT 1480 EXPLORATIONS AND DISCOVERIES BRING EXPONENTIAL GROWTH

-Capitalism destabilizes the backwater that borders the Atlantic, with a speed that its relatively primitive states cannot contain.
+Capitalism destabilizes the backwater that borders the Atlantic, with a speed that states cannot contain.

-like that the trans-Saharan exchanges bring the African savannah
+which brought the trans-Saharan exchanges bring the African savannah.

 Storm at Sea by Pieter Breughel the Elder, toward 1610 / zoom